VeeamHub/veeam-orchestrator/Start-VBAWS/README.md

 ## Function

-This script is designed to help automate the recovery of VMs in a backup job and Orchestrator Recovery Plan to AWS
+This script is designed to help automate the power on of a Veeam Backup for AWS Appliance after DR Recovery of workloads to EC2

 ***NOTE:*** Before executing this script in a production environment, I strongly recommend you:

-* Read look over the AWS Hardware compatability for recovery
+* Read look over the Veeam Backup for AWS documentation
 * Fully understand what the script is doing
 * Test the script in a lab environment
-* Understand how Veeam Restore to AWS works
+* You need to have previously deployed the VBAWS Appliance into your VPC and have configured policies
+    * This is internded to be a part of an overall DR/Migration strategy and pre-planning is key

 ## Known Issues

-* Linux GPT disks are not supported on AWS, neeed to convert to MPR
-* VM IP addresses are not adjusted for running in AWS
+* None currently

 ## Requirements

 * Veeam Backup & Replication 11a or later
+* Veeam Backup for AWS Appliance deployed
 * Install AWS CLI
   * Configure AWS CLI